 “No weight transfer should occur during the load and stride, except to the backside.
 The front foot needs to be planted lightly.
 A ‘strong’ or ‘heavy’ front foot usually results in bad timing and a tensioned swing, which causes a slow swing.
 A good position to be in once the front foot is planted is to have the weight and hands still back, but ready to explode to the baseball.”
 (Ngin, 2018)

-The consensus of Senators offers the following checklist of concepts for guiding hitters:
+The consensus of Senators (hitting coaches) offers the following checklist of concepts for guiding hitters:

 - Let the hitter move naturally at first.

 A young player should not force a leg kick into their swing simply because they have seen a player on TV do it.
 But if a big stride develops naturally and their rate of hard-hit balls is high, then let them run with it.
 Aggressive strides often get eliminated with the mindset that shortening cures all the ails of a swing.

 - Begin experimentation in middle school.

 “This is why I believe it is very important for every young hitter to begin experimenting with the leg lift.
 It has just too much potential to not at least test it out.”
 (Kaufman, 2018)

 Kids need to begin to learn how to use their bodies to develop terrific bat speed – the ability to hit the ball hard increases fun and confidence.